How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Silk presses offer style and versatility to women with naturally textured hair.

-When executed correctly, the smooth, buttery hair texture achieved by this style can become addicting.
-If you're attempting to do your silk press at home, it's essential to follow the steps carefully and take your time!
+When executed correctly, this style's smooth, buttery hair texture can become addicting.
+If you're attempting to do your silk press at home, following the steps carefully and taking your time is essential!

 2 comments